 Note the “if”.
-Meyer crams her book full of these “if”s and “unless we”s –piling up an endless list of hurdles that she insists her followers must jump before they can hope to approach the “wonderful” “fairy princess” and “fabulous” life that she supposedly has and that she assumes they want.
+Meyer crams her book full of these “if”s and “unless we”s –piling up an endless list of hurdles that she insists her followers must jump before they can hope to approach the “wonderful” “fairy princess” “fabulous” life, the “blessed” life that she supposedly has and that she assumes they want.

 “If we are willing to control our emotions, God will bless us.” “…if we are being obedient to the Word and will of God and are being led by His Holy Spirit, we have nothing to fear from our enemies.”
 “If we do things God’s way, we will experience God’s victory.”
 And the clincher: “Unless we are obedient to God’s Word, the Word will have no effect on us.”